zilliztech/zdoc/docs/tutorials/cluster/create-cluster.md

 1. In the **Create New Cluster** section, choose the **Starter** plan and fill in the required parameters.

-::: info Notes
+:::info Notes

 Each user is permitted one free serverless cluster.
 For additional clusters, opt for the Standard or Enterprise plans.

 :::